mweel1/usa_high_level/bio/index.md

 In office, I did a deal with our local government ([https://smrpd.org/](https://smrpd.org/)) for a $.01 they would get everything I do.

-I would like to be the CTO of America with a salary of 3M a year and make a stand in that I would rather get paid for my job, then get paid by favors from the public market.
+I would like to be the CTO of America with a salary of 7M a year and make a stand in that I would rather get paid for my job, then get paid by favors from the public market.
+In doing so, I would like to have the best internet a country can build and offer it to other countries where our debt can't be cleared with trading partners.

 Please visit the [impact report](/impact-report) for priority and market impacts for political discussions with the government.